-Hold tertiary qualifications and are trained in laws relating to trademarks
+- Generally hold tertiary qualifications and are trained in laws and practice relating to trade marks; and

-Have some understanding of laws relating to patents, designs, copyright, trade practices, circuit layouts, plant breeders’ rights and confidential information.
+- Have some understanding of laws relating to other forms of intellectual property, for example, patents, designs, copyright, trade practices, domain names, circuit layouts, plant breeder’s rights and confidential information.

 They can help clients:

-Apply for and secure trade marks registrations in Australia and overseas
+- Apply for and obtain trade mark protection or registration in Australia and overseas;

 By advising on use and registration of trade marks

-By assisting in licensing and assignment of trade marks
+By assisting in licensing and assignment of trade marks; and

-By conducting trade mark litigation in Australia and overseas
+By assisting in the enforcement of trade mark rights in Australia and overseas

 All registered Australian patent attorneys are qualified for registration as trade marks attorneys, and can apply to join the Register of Trade Marks Attorneys